-Previously, US clothing billionaire Kris was CEO at Patagonia Inc and Doug founded and ran first North Face and then the Esprit clothing chain.
-Investing their own wealth and raising funds through Conservación Patagónica, a US-based non-profit set up by Kris in 2000, they have already established four important national parks and a number of other parks and reserves.
+Previously, US clothing billionaire Kris was CEO at Patagonia Inc and Doug founded and ran first The North Face and then the Esprit clothing chain.
+Investing their own wealth and raising funds through Conservación Patagónica, a US-based non-profit set up by Kris in 2000, they went onto establish five important new national parks and expand a number of other parks and reserves.

 Chris Moss has been writing on travel, tech, sex, food, art and books for nearly two decades.
 He co-founded street paper Hecho en Buenos Aires, writes regularly for the Guardian and Telegraph newspapers, and is now writing a thriller set in Andalusia.